ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

  | [Knowledge Base](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/knowledge%20base)| [Install](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/installation%20(katello%2Cdiscovery%2Cdhcp%2Ctftp)) | [Discovery and Provisioning](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/discovery%20and%20provisioning) | [libvirt](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/libvirt) | [proxmox](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/proxmox) | [diskless pxe-boot using zfs](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/diskless_pxe_using_zfs) |

 ## *Foreman in a nested VM* managing external DNS & DHCP with Dynamic Updates
-> - we will install & configure a Foreman-machine running inside a Proxmox-libvirt VM
+> - we will install & configure a Foreman-machine running inside a `Rocky Linux`-based VM
-> - we will install & configure our DHCP & DNS on Debian in a seperate libvirt-VM
+> - we will install & configure our DHCP & DNS in `a seperate Debian-based VM`
-> - we will configure our DHCP get managed by Foreman and share its leases
+> - we will configure our DHCP to get managed by Foreman and share its leases
-> - we will configure Foreman to manage our external DHCP and DNS
+> - we will configure Foreman to `manage our external DHCP and DNS`
-> - how to debug your servers and monitor the network
+> - this Guide will also cover how to `debug your servers` and monitor the network
->  - Discovery process walktrough
+> - in addition the Guide provides a `walktrough trough the Discovery process`

 ---
 <table style="border-collapse: collapse; width: 100%;">